 HNE will provide for continuation of benefits to the full extent required by law.

 See Section 10 of this EOC for more information.
-If you had group coverage, HNE will cooperate with the Group about offering continued coverage as required by law.
+HNE will cooperate with the Group about offering continued coverage as required by law.

+9-2

+HNEMASTER-CON-14 HMO Silver A Connector (ZA)

 SECTION 10 - CONTINUATION OF COVERAGE OPTIONS